Welcome to Gibsons, BC

 Much like the early days in Carmel, Monterey or Sausalito, Gibsons Landing is home to an eclectic mix of boutiques, galleries, restaurants and services offering a unique experience.
 The Landing offers locally-roasted coffee, locally-grown and made products, and merchandise chosen with an eye to the Coastal lifestyle: comfort with style.

 Shopping — Galleries

 Gibsons Landing Area

-Blackberry Shop — Art photography, metalwork sculpture, objets d’art, woodcraft, hand-painted ceramics, pottery, soaps and lotions, beeswax candles from local Eastern Orthodox monastery, jewellery and other items from local artisans.
+Blackberry Shop — Artist and artisan co-op features art photography, metalwork sculpture, woodcraft, hand-painted ceramics, art glass, soaps and lotions, candles, jewellery and first nations wearable art.
 Also good selection of locally-produced food items for the pantry.

 Daffydowndilly Gallery — Paintings, pottery, soaps and lotions, candles, by Coast artists and artisans.